 Bonus: Platte River Campground to Beach Access

-The trail begins behind the restroom building at the loop parking area for all of the walk-in campsites.
-The trail continues past some of the walk-in sites on the “C” spur.
+The trail begins behind the restroom building at the loop parking area for all walk-in campsites and continues past some of the walk-in sites on the “C” spur.

 Leading through the typical maple-beach forests, then through a smaller set of dunes, eventually in 0.8 miles, you’ll end up at the beach on Lake Michigan.